Skip to main content

 Resource TypeNamespaced resourceCluster resource (no namespace)

-Management PermissionsNamespace adminCluster admin
+Management PermissionNamespace adminCluster admin

-Selector Default ScopeSame namespace PodsAll cluster Pods
+Selector Default ScopeSame-namespace PodsAll Pods in cluster

 Cross-Namespace SelectionRequires explicit specificationNaturally supported